adamkutak/foldflow-inferencescaling/README.md

 - **Divergence-free ODE paths**: Deterministic exploration using divergence-free vector fields

 These methods allow trading computational budget for improved protein design quality in a controlled manner.
 Our experiment runners provide automated comparison of these approaches across different computational budgets.

+This repository is a fork of [DreamFold/FoldFlow](https://github.com/DreamFold/FoldFlow) focused on improving protein design quality through inference time scaling methods.
+We implement and compare several techniques for allocating additional computational budget during inference to generate higher quality protein structures.

 ![foldflow](media/foldflow-sfm_protein.gif)